Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Polarimetry Simulation

 In the prior equations, $n_{pol}$ is the number of polarization states detected (1 for PPI), $\eta$ is optical efficiency including the detector, $A\Omega$ is the etendue, $\lambda$ and $\nu$ are the wavelength and frequency, $P_{phot}$ is the power absorbed in the detector, and $h$ is the Planck constant; see also Table~\ref{tbl-instpar}.
 For the simulation, the photon coherence term has not been included since it makes a negligible contribution (fractional increase $<10^{-4}$ for NGC\,6946 and PPI bands).
-The noise intrinsic to the detector is assumed to be independent of the photon power for the intensity range in this paper\footnote{Although this assumption is not accurate in detail for KIDS \citep{Baselmans2022}, it is a reasonable approximation for the purpose of this simulation.} so a fixed $NEP_{det}$ adds in quadrature with $NEP_{phot}$ to give $NEP_{tot}$.
+The noise intrinsic to the detector is assumed to be independent of the photon power for the intensity range in this paper so a fixed $NEP_{det}$ adds in quadrature with $NEP_{phot}$ to give $NEP_{tot}$.
+(Although this assumption is not accurate in detail for KIDs \cite{Baselmans2022}, it is a reasonable approximation for the purpose of this simulation.)
 The Noise Equivalent Intensity (NEI) for a given detector is defined as follows:

 For low-background lines of sight with $I_\nu$ = 7\,MJy/sr, and the ``modeled'' parameter assumptions in Table~\ref{tbl-instpar}, the NEI for PPI1 is 0.182\,MJy/sr/Hz$^{1/2}$, and for PPI4 is 0.071\,MJy/sr/Hz$^{1/2}$.
-The uncertainty in a measurement of specific intensity $I_\nu$ is related to $NEI$ and integration time $T$ as follows: $\sigma(I_\nu) = \frac{NEI}{\sqrt{2T}}$ \citep[e.g.,][]{Rieke:1996}.
+The uncertainty in a measurement of specific intensity $I_\nu$ is related to $NEI$ and integration time $T$ as follows: $\sigma(I_\nu) = \frac{NEI}{\sqrt{2T}}$ (e.g., \citenum{Rieke:1996}).

 The simulation first generates ``photon only'' detector timestreams by looking up $(I,Q,U)$ for the relevant positions on the sky and applying Equation~\ref{eq-sigmodel}.
-(Instrument emission and stray light are assumed negligible.)
+(PRIMA is being designed such that thermal emission from the optics and stray light are insignificant contributors to photon noise compared to the astrophysical background.)
 In the same loop through detectors and samples, photon noise is applied by adding a random number drawn from a gaussian distribution with mean 0 and standard deviation ($\frac{f_{samp}}{2})NEP_{phot}$, where $\frac{f_{samp}}{2}$ is the bandwidth of the detector samples.